Average Salary: $39,000

 Expected Lifetime Earnings: $1,628,000

 What money?
-If it grew on trees . . . well, ok, we already covered that.
-Well, if it grew on properly maintained trees that did not silently kill the neighbor's goat, it would simply get eaten by the same goat, who really is lucky to be alive.
+If it grew on trees…well, okay, we already covered that.
+Well, if it grew on properly maintained trees that did not silently kill the neighbor's goat, it would simply get eaten by the same goat, which really is lucky to be alive.
 Arboriculture may seem to be lucrative because it is so expensive for those paying for arboricultural services.
 However, most of the expense is for overhead, from expensive machinery to seriously expensive insurance.

-The workers – most groundsman start out making about $30,000.
+The workers—most groundsman start out making about $30k.
 However, only the biggest and least humane of tree services provide other benefits.
-Climbers generally earn a bit more - up to $50,000 annually, but again, without benefits.
+Climbers generally earn a bit more—up to $50k annually, but again, without benefits.
 (Not having insurance in this gig is a bad non-benefit, as you can imagine.)
-Consulting arborists and inspectors actually do not make much more than $60,000, even after spending decades in the industry.
-Very few earn more than $100,000 unless they have a side job as a hedge fund manager.
-Arboriculture really is not very lucrative – don’t do it for the money.
+Consulting arborists and insoectors actually do not make much more than $60k, even after spending decades in the industry.
+Very few earn more than $100k...but there are outliers.

 The sad truth that should be shared as tactfully (as barbaric arborists can manage) with potential clients is that most work that urban trees need is caused by the abuses of those who were paid to maintain them earlier, or gardeners who maintain the landscapes below.
 Hack jobs cause major structural problems.
 Gardeners almost always dump so much water onto lawns and the rest of the landscape that even riparian trees (that naturally live near water) can not survive.
 They drown and rot, or simply fall over because their roots are so shallow.

 Help!
 I can't swim!